Oliver Hudson: Career

 Hudson appeared opposite his mother in the 1999 comedy film The Out-of-Towners and later starred in several teen movies, such as The Smokers and Going Greek.
 In 2002, he played the lead role of The WB comedy series My Guide to Becoming a Rock Star.
 Hudson also appeared in a recurring role opposite Katie Holmes as her love interest, Eddie Doling, in sixteen episodes of Dawson's Creek from 2002 to 2003.

 Hudson starred in The WB series The Mountain from 2004 to 2005; the show was canceled after 13 episodes.
 In 2006, he starred in horror films The Breed and Black Christmas.
 He also starred with Claire Forlani in the Lifetime movie Carolina Moon in 2007.
 From 2007 to 2013, Hudson starred as Adam Rhodes in the CBS sitcom Rules of Engagement (2007–2013).
 In 2013, Hudson was cast in the recurring role of Jeff Fordham for the second season on the ABC drama series Nashville.
 Hudson later was promoted to series regular for the third season.

 In 2015, Hudson was cast as a series regular on the horror comedy anthology series Scream Queens playing Wes Gardner, the father of a college sorority pledge member.
 Also in 2015, Hudson and his sister, Kate Hudson, launched FL2, a men's activewear line and subsidiary of Fabletics.
 In 2017, Hudson was cast in the lead role of Martin in the ABC sitcom Splitting Up Together which premiered in 2018.
 The series was cancelled after two seasons.

 On September 22, 2019, he became the first panelist to win the Doris Award on the ABC version of To Tell the Truth.
 Through 2022, he starred as FBI agent Garrett Miller, in the first two seasons of Fox's The Cleaning Lady.

 Hudson will play in the lead role of Will in the CBS comedy pilot The Three of Us which was created by Frank Pines.
 The release date has not yet been announced.
 More recently, he was attached to developing World's Best Dad via Jupiter Entertainment, after signing a first look deal with his production company Bronco Productions.

 Personal life

 Hudson married actress Erinn Bartlett on June 9, 2006, in Cabo San Lucas, Mexico.
-The couple have three children: two sons, Wilder Brooks (born August 23, 2007) and Bodhi Hawn (born March 19, 2010), and a daughter, Rio Laura (born July 18, 2013).
+The couple have three children: two sons, Wilder Brooks Hudson (b.
+August 23, 2007) and Bodhi Hawn Hudson (b.
+March 19, 2010), and a daughter, Rio Laura Hudson (b.
+July 18, 2013).